gargpriyank/ibmcloud-iac-examples/iac-example-2/README.md

 Schematics delivers Terraform as a Service.

 A sample `workspace-dev.json` file is provided with this example.
-This file creates resources in Dallas region in multi-zone.
-A single zone sample file is available in **singlezone** directory.
+This file creates resources in Dallas region in single zone.
+A multi-zone sample file is available in **multizone** directory.

 > **Note: Please replace the values of the variables as per your project requirement.
 It is advisable to not to commit `workspace-dev.json` file in
 > any repository since it may contain sensitive information like password.**